mhauzer/Jadwiga/docs/Architecture.md

 ## Frontend application

-Frontend application works in a web browser and serves as a User Interface.
+Frontend application works in a web browser and serves as User Interface.

 ## Backend service